JonathanGawat/J.Gawat-Repsoitory/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+-: What is the main advantage of automating configuration with Ansible?_
 It saves time, reduces config errors and full automation of specific servers.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+-: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - Install Docker - installs docker to the Virtual Networks
 - Install Python3_pip: allows additional modules to be installed
 - Docker Module: Tells PIP module to install docker components